zaccharieramzi/starter-academic/content/publication/ramzi-2020-d/index.md

 ---
-title: "XPDNet for MRI Reconstruction: an Application to the fastMRI 2020 Brain Challenge"
+title: "XPDNet for MRI Reconstruction: an application to the 2020 fastMRI challenge"
-date: 2020-01-01
+date: 2021-01-01
-publishDate: 2021-06-02T11:05:57.994863Z
+publishDate: 2021-07-07T09:12:08.107046Z
 authors: ["Zaccharie Ramzi", "Philippe Ciuciu", "Jean-Luc Starck"]
-publication_types: ["4"]
+publication_types: ["1"]
-abstract: "We present a modular cross-domain neural network the XPDNet and its application to the MRI reconstruction task.
-This approach consists in unrolling the PDHG algorithm as well as learning the acceleration scheme between steps.
-We also adopt state-of-the-art techniques specific to Deep Learning for MRI reconstruction.
-At the time of writing, this approach is the best performer in PSNR on the fastMRI leaderboards for both knee and brain at acceleration factor 4."
+abstract: "We present a new neural network, the XPDNet, for MRI reconstruction from periodically under-sampled multi-coil data.
+We inform the design of this network by taking best practices from MRI reconstruction and computer vision.
+We show that this network can achieve state-of-the-art reconstruction results, as shown by its ranking of second in the fastMRI 2020 challenge."
 featured: false
-publication: ""
+publication: "*ISMRM*"
 url_pdf: "http://arxiv.org/abs/2010.07290"
 ---